drganjoo/CarND-Vehicle-Detection/README.md

 #### Color Spaces Exploration

-Explored, LUV, LAB, RGB and YCrCb color spaces.
+Explored, LUV, LAB, RGB, YUV and YCrCb color spaces.

 Initially I checked out various color spaces visually to see, which ones were clearly indicating a car.
 For this I wrote [exploration.ipynb](exploration.ipynb) that would randomly pick up 5 car and 5 non-car samples, convert them to a particular color space and would display their individual channels on screen (Code block # 2 of [training]).